42. The Walls Of Dis, Virgil's Limits, and Our Poet's Folly: INFERNO, Canto VIII, Lines 64 - 96

 The segments for this episode of WALKING WITH DANTE:

 [01:23] My English translation of INFERNO: Canto VIII, lines 64 - 96.
-If you'd like to read along, continue the conversation with me through a comment, or even to find a deeper study guide for this episode, scroll down this page.
+If you'd like to read along, continue the conversation with me through a comment, or find a deeper study guide for this episode, scroll down this page.

 My English translation of INFERNO, Canto VIII, lines 64 - 96: